 - Polysilicon manufacturers in the Uyghur Region account for approximately 45% of the world’s solar-grade polysilicon supply.

 - All polysilicon manufacturers in the Uyghur Region have reported their participation in labour transfer programmes and/or are supplied by raw materials companies that have.

 - In 2020, China produced an additional 30% of the world’s polysilicon on top of that produced in the Uyghur Region, a significant proportion of which may be affected by forced labour in the Uyghur Region as well."

 Currently, there are no independent sources, that we know of, that provide either ethical auditing or carbon lifecycle analysis for PV.
 We believe that the French state does carbon auditing on PV - you have to meet a given embodied carbon threshold to qualify for the French Feed-in-Tariff - but the findings of this are not public.

 It is thought that, as a large proportion of the process of producing PV panels is automated, the use of non-slave labour should not have a high impact on production costs.
 The reason the sale costs for non-slave labour panels are around 30% higher is due to the fact that the larger brands have not yet opted for ethical production.
 So, currently, to avoid slave labour you must go to ‘boutique’ brands using EU-sourced polysilicon.
 These companies cannot compete on price with large corporations and instead tend to have a USP of high efficiency and very low warranted degradation rates.
 The panels are more expensive due to their high quality not their use of ethically sourced materials.

 This additional cost is straining business models for community energy projects and greatly restricting site choices.

-If you are interested in this topic and would like to contribute to this discussion please email email@example.com or if you are a member of CEE follow and contribute to the discussion on our members-only practitioner’s forum.
+If you are interested in this topic and would like to contribute to this discussion please email email@example.com or, if you are a member of CEE, you can follow and contribute to the discussion on our members-only practitioner’s forum.